Artefact-Software-Consultancy/psql-rosetta/ReadMe.md

 ## Missing files versus Copyright
 The goals was not to infringe any copyrights, so headers must be copied from SDKs which can be downloaded from the Actian website.
 The same goes for example code which can be copy/pasted from the website.
 It would be great if example code (& headers) could be made available from a repository.
+When looking around on Github one can find copyrighted header files.
+I leave it to Actian to add them.

 # Improvements
 I very much welcome improvements, comments and other contributions.